top of page

 As a psychotherapist and mindfulness teacher who has spent many years helping people distinguish between their conditioned thoughts and their own awareness, I need to share what I believe is a potential warning, or at the very least something we should be questioning and having a real conversation about: What if AI is already shaping human consciousness in ways most people don’t even realize?

-The question isn't whether this is happening; the real question is whether we'll let it happen consciously or unconsciously.... and does it even matter?
+At this point, I dont believe the question isn't whether this is happening; the real question is whether we'll let it happen consciously or unconsciously.... and does it even matter?

 Let me be clear: I use AI myself, and I've seen its remarkable benefits firsthand.

 So, when used consciously, AI can possibly enhance human potential or processing.
 There is no doubt in my mind that it can support us in many ways.
+But here's where my therapist alarm bells start ringing, or at least where I feel compelled to pause and question.

 I recently read about a man who asked ChatGPT for relationship advice.
 Based on limited information about his marriage, the AI recommended that he divorce his wife.
 It offered this advice without consulting any outside sources, and likely without considering his partner’s perspective or the complexity of her experiences.
 And he followed through.